biblibre/omeka-s-module-Selection/README.md

 )->getContent();
 ```

+  Important: when a selection is converted into a search query, all selection
+  resources are removed.
+The type change of a selection may be forbidden in a
+  future version.

-- Add a selection of resource in bulk in a specific selection.
-Here, the api key
+4. Add a selection of resources in bulk in a specific selection.

-is `selections`, so it avoids to use the key `selection_resources` multiple
+  Here, the api key is `selections`, so it avoids to use the key `selection_resources`
-times, in particular via endpoint.
-A check is done on the list of resources, so
+  multiple times, in particular via endpoint.
+A check is done on the list of
-a resource can be saved only if it is visible by the user and there won't be
+  resources, so a resource can be saved only if it is visible by the user and
-error if the resource is already listed in the specified selection.
-Nevertheless,
+  there won't be error if the resource is already listed in the specified
-the full list should be used, because the existing other selected resources will
+  selection.
+Nevertheless, the full list should be used, because the existing
-be removed.
+  other selected resources will be removed.

 ```sh
 curl -X PATCH -H 'Content-Type: application/json' -H 'Accept: application/json' -i 'https://example.org/api/selections/1?key_identity=xxx&key_credential=yyy&pretty_print=1' --data '{"resources":[3,4,5]}'